Direction

 Ownership

-Myanmar does not have a Trademark Registration Act, foreign
+As Myanmar does not have a Trademark Registration Act,

-which is a transliteration.
-In practice, the following
+Myanmar with pronunciation, which is a transliteration.
+In

 (1) A Special Power of Attorney signed by the owner of the